timyiu478/Safety-in-Systems-Programming/README.md

 - Where do things often go wrong in computer systems?
 - How can we avoid common pitfalls?
-- Use the Rust programming language as a vehicle to teach **mental models and paradigms** that have been shown to be helpful in preventing errors, and we will look at how these features have made their way back into C++.
+- Use the Rust programming language as a vehicle to teach **mental models and paradigms** that have been shown to be helpful in preventing errors
-    - It's in Rust but not a Rust class
+- How these features have made their way back into C++.

 ---